Papilio cresphontes: Interactions with humans

 Sometimes referred to as "orange dogs", "orange pups", or "bird poop caterpillars" by farmers, the larva targets all varieties of citrus plants, often causing significant damage to new foliage and younger trees, which they can more thoroughly defoliate.
 Large mature citrus trees are not generally significantly impacted.
 Outside of farms, the species is valued for its aesthetic appeal and can also be raised to butterflies successfully at home.

 Control

 Biological insecticides, such as Bacillus thuringiensis, as well as chemical insecticides, are used to protect trees against larvae.
-Methionine, an essential amino acid in humans, has also been found to be an effective killer of caterpillars, with possible use as a nontoxic pesticide against giant swallowtail larvae.
+Methionine, an essential amino acid in humans, has also been found to be an effective killer of caterpillars, with possible use as a nontoxic pesticide against eastern giant swallowtail larvae.

 Effects of climate change

-There has been a northern expansion of the range of the giant swallowtail in recent years which has been linked to increasingly warm temperatures, and particularly to a lack of September frosts in regions of expansion starting in 2001.
+There has been a northern expansion of the range of the eastern giant swallowtail in recent years, which has been linked to increasingly warm temperatures, and particularly to a lack of September frosts in regions of expansion starting in 2001.
 Larvae were then able to withstand a few frosts before they pupated.
 The immediate effects of this warming, as well as their effect on host plants and predators, can explain the giant swallowtail's range expansion.